Tuesday, March 4, 2025

 Method:

-2. Cover the container and let the biga rest at room temperature for 1 hour l, then transfer to the fridge and rest for 6 to 24 hours.
-I rested my biga at room temperature (around 27 degree celcius) until it has risen to triple its volume, around 5.5 hours.
+2. Cover the container and let the biga rest at room temperature for 1 hour, then transfer to the fridge and rest for 6 to 24 hours.
+I rested my biga at room temperature (around 27 degree celcius) until it has ripened - look for these signs: bubbly on the surface, volume more than doubled.
+It will also pass the float test i.e. take a very small portion of biga, drop it into a cup/bowl of water and it should float).
+My biga was ready around 5.5 hours.

 after mixing